knaidoo29/toofast/README.md

 # TwoFast

-Two and three point correlation function estimator in c++ with OpenMPI parallelisation.
+Two point correlation function estimator in c++ with OpenMPI parallelisation and python management class for generating input and parameter files, and then subsequently running the routines.

 ## Usage

 Don't use this yet...
 I'm still testing it and things may not work as they are supposed to.

-Full disclosure: this was built as an educational exercise to give myself an excuse to write in c/c++ and learn how to parallelise using OpenMPI.

 ## Installing